 - as a mocktail – you can make a ranch water mocktail if you don’t drink, or if you have friends or family who want to join in the fun without drinking.
 It’s also a great mocktail for kids!
 Muddle fresh watermelon cubes with lime juice, then top with Topo Chico for a mocktail!

-- garnish – get creative with your garnishes!
-You can rim the glass with homemade lime salt for a little extra flavor.
-I also love freezing fruit into ice cubes as a fun flavor clue for guests!
-This is called a “flavor echo!”
+- garnish – get creative with your drink garnishes!
+You can rim the glass with homemade citrus salt for a little extra flavor.
+I also love freezing fruit into ice cubes as a fun flavor clue for guests (this is called a “flavor echo”)!
 Alternatively, you can garnish each glass with a slice of watermelon or a fresh lime wedge!

 💬 q+a